-For some time I’d been toying with whether or not to write this post on bed sheets.
+For some time I’d been toying with whether or not to write this post on the subject of bed sheets.
 For months I’d been researching, testing and assessing bed sheets with the goal to identify what I could offer to you as the Best Inexpensive Bed Sheets.

-You may recall that about two years ago, I did achieve my goal—our Best Inexpensive bed sheets.
-And then some things changed.
+You may recall from past posts that I did achieve my goal—I identified without hesitation the Best Inexpensive bed sheets.
+And then something changed.
 One of our Best Inexpensive options was discontinued!
-And new options appeared, prompting fer today’s update.
+And new options appeared, prompting today’s update.

 Here’s the reason I was conflicted.
 When it comes to bed sheets, I am particular.
 Call me a sheet snob and you’d have me pegged, which could make my personal standards too high to be considered affordable.